Vaasu02/full_stack_assessment_skeleton/docs/README.md

    - The `99_final_db_dump.sql` script applies the normalized schema.

 3. **Verification:**
-   - Verify the schema and data by connecting to the database and running the following queries:
+   - Verified the schema and data by connecting to the database and running the following queries:
      ```sql
      -- Check user table
      SELECT * FROM user;